mveronesi/computer-aided-sim/birthday_problem/description.md

         if the row L[i][1..m] has a conflict in it then ans_2 += 1
-     ans_2 /= k  <-- this is the answer to the second question end```
+     ans_2 /= k  <-- this is the answer to the second question
+     output: ans_1, ans_2
+end```

 This algorithm is in the class of complexity O(m*k) (both in memory and time terms).

+# Possible extensions
+- Give an approximation of the distribution of the random variable describing the number of occurrences needed to have a conflict